Jewish medicine: Women's Health, Gynecology, and Female Practitioners

 As a result, the education of these women largely fell to their male relatives.
 Hava (also known as Hana), a Manoesque woman mentioned for her "medical capacity" in a document dated to the early 1320s, and Virdimura, a Sicilian who obtained her medical license in 1376, were female Jewish practitioners whose direct relatives—Hava's husband and sons, Virdimura's husband—were practitioners as well.
 Jewish medical practitioners were often educated in Greek, Latin, Arabic, and Hebrew, which gave them access to medical texts that were often inaccessible to their Christian counterparts.
 Working as physicians, surgeons, and midwives, Jewish women were accepted as medical authorities in Paris, Florence, Naples, and Sicily, among other cities.
 Sara of St. Gilles, for instance, was a Jewish doctor who admitted a male Christian student, Salvetus de Burgonovo, in fourteenth century France.
 Shatzmiller believes this is enough evidence to indicate that Sara taught female students as well.
 Mayrona, a Jewish woman from Manoesque, France, is listed in over forty documents from 1342 as a phisica, or a licensed medical practitioner.
 Jewish midwives made up a larger percentage of practitioners in some regions than their population would suggest.
 In the French town of Marseille between 1390 and 1415, there are 24 known Jewish practitioners to 18 Christian ones; this is a shift from the period from 1337 to 1362 where Jewish doctors compromised approximately half of all practitioners in Marseille.
+In 1419, a physician named Sara was granted an official medical license.
+She was so accomplished that she accumulated much wealth from her practice and was highly regarded by both Jews and non-Jews in Germany.